learn-co-curriculum/dsc-word-vectorization-lab/README.md

 `['love', 'let's', 'talk', 'about', 'love', 'is', 'it', 'anything', 'and', 'everything', 'you', 'hoped', 'for']`

-Tokenization is pretty tedious if we handle it manually, and would probably make use of Regular Expressions, which is outside the scope of this lab.
+Tokenization is pretty tedious if we handle it manually, and would probably make use of regular expressions, which is outside the scope of this lab.
 In order to keep this lab moving, we'll use a library function to clean and tokenize our data so that we can move onto vectorization.

 Tokenization is a required task for just about any Natural Language Processing (NLP) task, so great industry-standard tools exist to tokenize things for us, so that we can spend our time on more important tasks without getting bogged down hunting every special symbol or punctuation in a massive dataset.
 For this lab, we'll make use of the tokenizer in the amazing `nltk` library, which is short for _Natural Language Tool Kit_.

 **_NOTE:_** NLTK requires extra installation methods to be run the first time certain methods are used.
 If `nltk` throws you an error about needing to install additional packages, follow the instructions in the error message to install the dependencies, and then rerun the cell.

 Before we tokenize our songs, we'll do only a small manual bit of cleaning.
 In the cell below, write a function that allows us to remove lines that have `['artist names']` in it, to ensure that our song files contain only lyrics that are actually in the song.
-For the lines that remain, make every word lowercase, remove newline characters `\n`, and any of the following punctuation marks: `",.'?!"`
+For the lines that remain, make every word lowercase, remove newline characters `\n`, and all the following punctuation marks: `",.'?!"`

 Test the function on `test_song` to show that it has successfully removed `'[Kendrick Lamar:]'` and other instances of artist names from the song and returned it.